jancio/Semi-Supervised-Classification-of-Graph-Nodes-Using-Exponential-Decay/README.md

-# Semi-supervised classification of graph nodes using exponential decay
+# Semi-Supervised Classification of Graph Nodes Using Exponential Decay

 In this project I propose a new approach (MLPλ) to incorporate relationships between graph nodes in a semi-supervised classification problem, using the multilayer perceptron model.
 In particular,